object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 choice, because learning to use a revision control system such as Git is an important part of learning to be a good programmer.
-If you're doing these exercises as a part of a formal course, then a classroom service such as Classroom 50 or GitHub Classroom provides additional support for automatically creating your personal repository for each exercise, for submitting your work, and providing feedback through autotesting.
+If you're doing these exercises as a part of a formal course, then a classroom service such as Classroom 50 provides additional support for automatically creating your personal repository for each exercise, for submitting your work, and providing feedback through autotesting.
 If you're working through this book yourself, you'll be able to use the template repositories on GitHub to access everything you need to do the